Header Ads Widget

 How to Avoid:

-• Set Calendar Reminders: Create reminders to prepare adjusting entries at the end of each period.
+• Create Calendar Reminders: Schedule reminders to prepare adjusting entries at the end of each period.

-• Regular Audits: Conduct periodic audits to confirm that all necessary adjustments are captured and reflected in the reports.
+• Frequent Audits: Perform regular audits to ensure all required changes are included in the reports.

 Pitfall: